hasanchy/delete-all-products/readme.txt

 4. Install and activate the plugin.
 5. Navigate to "Products" > "Delete Products" to start removing products.

+== FAQ ==
+= How do I delete all WooCommerce products at once? =

+With Delete All Products for WooCommerce, you can easily bulk delete all products in just a few steps.
+After installing and activating the plugin, navigate to Products > Delete Products, where you’ll have the option to either move all products to the trash or permanently delete all products already in the trash.

+= Can I restore all products after deleting them? =

+Yes, if you choose to move products to the trash, you can later restore all of them from the trash.
+However, if you permanently delete the products, they cannot be restored.

+= Will this plugin delete product categories, tags, or attributes =

+No, this plugin only deletes the products themselves.
+Product categories, tags, and attributes will remain intact.

+= Can I delete specific products instead of all products? =

+No, this plugin is designed for bulk deletion of all products.
+If you want to delete individual products, you'll need to do so manually in WooCommerce or by using another plugin.

+= Does the plugin affect other WooCommerce data like orders, customers, or settings? =

+No, the plugin only removes products.
+Your orders, customers, and WooCommerce settings will remain unaffected.

+= How does the plugin improve store performance? =

+By deleting unnecessary products, especially if they are large in number, you can reduce database load, which may lead to faster store performance.

+= Can I use this plugin for testing purposes in development environments? =

+Yes, the plugin is ideal for developers setting up new stores or testing environments, allowing you to quickly remove demo or sample products in bulk.

+= Does this plugin support scheduled deletion or automation? =

+No, the plugin does not currently support scheduled or automated deletion.
+You must manually trigger the deletion process.

+= Can I stop the deletion process if it is already running? =

+Yes, the plugin includes a "Stop" button that allows you to halt the deletion process at any time during the operation.

+= How do I reinstall the plugin after deleting it? =

+You can reinstall the plugin by navigating to "Plugins" > "Add New" in your WordPress dashboard, searching for "Delete All Products by ThemeDyno," and installing it again.

 == Changelog ==
 1.0.0 (2024-02-04)
 Initial Release